curl/everything-curl/cmdline/urls/browsers.md

 completely compatible, even though in most daily use those differences rarely show.
 Sometimes, a URL interpreted according to one of the specs will be handled differently when interpreted by the other spec.
-As such, curl and browsers are not always treating URLs the same way.
+As such, curl and browsers do not always treat URLs the same way.

 The WHATWG spec is also *changing* over time.

-Since curl is developed to be able to do the same operations a browser can, the curl URL parser has been slightly adjusted to cater for some of the differences.
-For example it accepts spaces in the URL when read off incoming HTTP headers and it accepts either one, two or three slashes as separator between the scheme and the hostname.
+Since curl is developed to be able to do the same operations a browser can, the curl URL parser has been slightly adjusted to cater to some of the differences.
+For example it accepts spaces in the URL when read from incoming HTTP headers and it accepts either one, two or three slashes as a separator between the scheme and the hostname.
 That is why we sometimes say that curl's parser is *RFC 3986+* compliant.